Your Privacy Rights

 Notice Regarding Browser Settings

-Our Site does not recognize Web browser “do not track” signals or other mechanisms.
-No other party will collect personally identifiable information about your online activities over time and across different Web sites when you use this Web site or service.
+Our Sites do not recognize Web browser “do not track” signals or other mechanisms.
+No other party will collect Personal Information about your online activities over time and across different Sites when you use our Sites.

 Our Use of Personal Information